 I might look forward to wintertime citrus almost as much as I look forward to fresh berries in the spring and summer.
 We aren’t just talking about orange juice you can buy any ole time, either.
 We’re talking about big, juicy oranges and grapefruits, among others, that you peel and eat or hand squeeze for the perfectly sweet juice they hold.
-I got away from drinking a gallon of juice for breakfast several years ago in an effort to cut down on the amount of sugar I was consuming on a daily basis.
-So these days when I use any kind of juice, it’s usually for marinating, cooking or making homemade salad dressings.
-Such as an Orange Vinaigrette for an Herb Box Salad.
+I got away from drinking a gallon of juice for breakfast several years ago in an effort to cut down on the amount of sugar I was consuming on a daily basis, so these days when I use any kind of juice, it’s usually for marinating, cooking or making homemade salad dressings.

-Even though I suggest this orange vinaigrette dressing for this particular herb box salad, use it over any salad you want.
+Even though I suggest this dressing for this particular salad, use it over any salad you want.
 I also wouldn’t hesitate pouring it over salmon (or mild white fish) and baking it.

 - 1 cup of freshly squeezed orange juice, about 3 large oranges

 - 1 heaping tablespoon of finely minced shallot

 - 1 heaping tablespoon of honey (use local if you can).
 If you prefer the dressing to be a bit sweeter, you may want to use 2 tablespoons of honey.

 - 1 tsp of dijon mustard

 - about 1/3 cup of good olive oil